DBS criminal record checks

 - Educational Psychologist

-- Where staff members become employed by BCC following a TUPE transfer into, or back into BCC, then new DBS Checks must always be obtained (where a DBS Check is required for a job role).
+- Where staff members become employed by BC following a TUPE transfer into, or back into BC, then new DBS Checks must always be obtained (where a DBS Check is required for a job role).

 Key considerations for employers